Information and tips on how to create a budget, cut your bills, manage debt and set up a bank account.

 We understand how difficult it can be to manage debt.
-However it is important to remember that your home is at risk if you do not pay your rent.
+However, it is important to remember that your home is at risk if you do not pay your rent.
 We're here to help you so if you are struggling please contact your housing officer as soon as you can by logging in on My Account.
-They will be able to help with alternative payment arrangements and may be able to suggest who you can contact to claim any benefits you might be entitled to.
+They will be able to help with arranging a payment plan with you and may be able to suggest who you can contact to claim any benefits you might be entitled to.

 If you're worried about your debt, the most important thing is that you do not ignore your debt.
-You should:
+You can: